Song of Bernadette (song)

 Warnes was inspired to write the song on a bus trip near Lourdes:

-The song was covered by Bette Midler and opened her 1998 studio album Bathhouse Betty.
+The song was recorded by Bette Midler as the first track on her 1998 studio album Bathhouse Betty.

 Anne Murray included this song on her two CD set released in 1999 called "What a Wonderful World."

 The song was performed as a duet by Aaron Neville and Linda Ronstadt on the former's album, The Grand Tour.
 The same performers sang it live on Neville's televised Christmas special.

 The title is derived from the 1941 novel The Song of Bernadette, by Franz Werfel.